Sync Entity

 const syncEntity = SyncEntity.getSyncEntityOnComponent(scriptComponent);

-If no SyncEntity is found, null
+If no SyncEntity is found, null is returned.

 SyncEntity Setup